 “Teach all procedures and expectations immediately at the beginning of the year (I start on the first day!), and continue to add to and reteach and monitor those procedures and expectations throughout the school year.” – anonymous

 “I teach K. My best management tip is to be consistent and train your students about your expectations.
-Teach them how to use your materials, how to put them away, and how it should look when they sit at the carpet, line up, sit at the tables, etc. You must teach them your expectations if you want to see that behavior in class.
-They are not mind-readers and they won’t just “know it”.
+Teach them how to use your materials, how to put them away, and how they should look when they sit on the carpet, line up, sit at the tables, etc. You must teach them your expectations if you want to see that behavior in class.
+They are not mind-readers and won’t just “know it.”
 Practice, practice, practice.
-Practice again after any long break.” – anonymous Kindergarten teacher
+Practice again after any long break.” – Anonymous kindergarten teacher

 Classroom Management Examples that Work: Teach & Reteach